KelvinLu/krotos-convnet/README.md

 We will then fine tune our CNN model to predict latent feature vectors derived from the [Echo Nest Taste Profile](http://labrosa.ee.columbia.edu/millionsong/tasteprofile).
 This project will also provide an implementation to perform the collaborative filtering task that informs the audio's latent features.

 In the far future, we might construct a web service to gauge musical compatibility for SoundCloud users, based on their likes.
 The cold-start problem described by Van de Oord et al. and Dieleman is very related to the nature of the SoundCloud platform.
-It would be hard to apply collaborative filtering findings, informed by "mainstream music", to "indie" artists that release their lesser-known music on SoundCloud.
+It would be hard to apply collaborative filtering findings, informed by "mainstream music", to "indie" artists that release their lesser-known music on SoundCloud without some form of content-based learning. ... unless you're in the industry and have loads of metadata, anyway.

 > ...
 I've always wanted to say "check out my mixtape, fam" seriously.